-Welbee is a trading name of School Wellbeing Accelerator Ltd, a limited company registered in the UK (Company number 11600110) with registered address Studio N, 44 Simpson Street, Liverpool L1 0AX.
+Welbee is a trading name of School Wellbeing Accelerator Ltd, a limited company registered in England and Wales (Company number 11600110) with registered address 57 Jordan Street, Liverpool, Merseyside L1 0BW.

 We are registered with the Information Commissioner's Office, registration number ZA809755 and have appointed a nominated Officer who is responsible for all privacy related matters.

 If you have any questions, please contact: firstname.lastname@example.org

 Name of Data Protection Officer: Mark Solomons

 ICO Registration Number: ZA809755

 E-mail address: email@example.com

 Address: 57 Jordan Street, Liverpool, Merseyside L1 0BW.

 If you are not happy with any aspect of how we collect and use your data, you have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).